Auto Insurance Adjusters

 - Reputational harm

-Contact a Car Accident Attorney in Tampa Today
+Contact a Car Accident Attorney in Florida

 Auto insurance adjusters are trained well.
 They have their employer's best interests as their priority, not your interests.
 Even if the auto insurance adjuster is representing your claim, they still want to minimize or avoid a settlement payout.
 This is particularly true when you file a first-party claim with your own insurer.